 About Me

-I was born and raised in northern Illinois, and living there now.
+I was born and raised in northern Illinois, and am living there now.
 But having lived in Texas, I’m definitely a Texan at heart.
 My favorite city is San Antonio, where we used to live.
 My favorite place is the Riverwalk, where my wife and I have very fond memories.
 We have 4 kids and 4 grandkids.
 I’ve been a lifelong fan of fitness and sports, especially college sports.
-I’m primarily a Longhorns fan, but I also like the UTSA Roadrunners.
-On the professional side, I’m a big fan of Caitlin Clark and the Indianapolis Fever.
-However, I’m discovering that the older I get and the closer I get to meeting my Savior, the less important sports are to me.
+However, I’m discovering that the older I get and the closer I get to meeting my Savior, the less important sports are to me, as well as Texas.
 I’m living more and more with eternity in view.
 You may read what I believe under “What I Believe.”
 To round it out, here’s some additional information about myself and the positions I hold:

 Not a theologian, BUT I’m wired that way.

-Essentially in agreement with Baptist Covenant Theology, but NOT a Baptist.
-I’m Baptistic, but not in a Baptist church.
+Essentially in agreement with Baptist Covenant Theology.
+However, there are components of New Covenant Theology I also agree with.
+I’m certainly Baptistic in my theology, but I’m not in a Baptist church.

 I believe God’s plan for Israel is fulfilled in Christ and His Church.
 Therefore, I’m NOT a dispensationalist.

-In regard to eschatology, I’m an amillennialist.
+In regard to eschatology, I’m amillennial.
 That means I believe in the Kingdom of Christ, but NOT in a premillennial kingdom of this world.
-The Kingdom of Christ is spiritual (Col 1:13), and continues into the Eternal Kingdom of the new heaven and new earth of Revelation 21 and 22.
+The Kingdom of Christ is spiritual (Col 1:13), and continues into the Eternal Kingdom of the new heaven and new earth of Revelation 21 and 22 upon His return.

-I believe in the return of Christ, but NOT to reign over this world, but to escort us into the Eternal Kingdom of the new heaven and new earth.
+I believe in the return of Christ, but NOT to reign over this sinful world, but to escort us into the Eternal Kingdom of the new heaven and new earth where righteousness dwells.

 Complementarian, but NOT strictly so.
 I believe the Bible teaches a sensible balance.
 I also REJECT the authoritarian model that so many follow.
 Further, I extend love and grace to my egalitarian brothers and sisters in Christ.
 I fully understand why they interpret the Scriptures the way they do; they make a good case.

-Cessationist regarding the miracle gifts of the Spirit, BUT in places where Christianity and the Bible are outlawed, I believe God can and does use any gift He sees fit—because in such situations it’s much like the early Church where the NT Scriptures were still being written.
+Fundamentally a cessationist regarding the miracle gifts of the Spirit where Christianity flourishes, BUT in places where Christianity and the Bible are outlawed, I believe God can and does use any gift as He sees fit—because in such situations it’s much like the early Church where the NT Scriptures were still being written.
 I believe God does whatever He needs to do to get the gospel to His elect.
+Thus, my position is more accurately defined as conditional continuationism.

 Patriotic (Navy vet), but I do NOT support Christian Nationalism!
 CN is NOT Christian.
 It’s antithetical to the primary mission given to us by our Lord in Matthew 28:19-20.
+We’ve become way too political.
 This is another group that gives Christianity a bad name.

 I seek to live a balanced life.
 I’m always thinking, “in all things, balance.”
 I avoid the extremes, because I don’t believe God’s will is normally found in the extremes.